kylegordy/kylegordydesign.com/README.md

-kylegordydesign.com
+kylegordy.github.io
 ===================

 The future home of my new website.
+I will be developing this publicly, so expect to see lots of changes and bugs…